shinoj-kr/shinojkr_bitsom_ba_2511554_part4_tableau_dashboard/outputs/chart_selection_justification.md

 # 7. Appropriate Sorting

-Charts were sorted to improve comparison and insight generation.
+Charts are sorted to improve comparison and insight generation.

 - Regional sales are presented for easy comparison.
 - Category profitability is organized to highlight higher-performing products.